Scottish

 a job as a Special Needs teacher.
 A few more of my stories were published

 or broadcast.
-Two fantasy novels – The Enchanted Ocean and Mightier Than The Sword – accumulated nothing but rejections in the
+Two short fantasy novels – The Enchanted Ocean and Mightier Than The Sword – accumulated nothing but rejections in the

 mid- to late-90s, but they were at least encouraging rejections.
 I worked in